Bates and Academic Style Guidelines

 honorary degree: Bates awards the following honorary degrees:

 abbreviation degree color of band on hood D.D.
 Doctor of Divinity red LL.D.
 Doctor of Laws purple L.H.D.
 Doctor of Humane Letters white D.F.A.
 Doctor of Fine Arts brown D.Sc.
 Doctor of Science yellow (gold) D.Lit. or Litt.D.
 Doctor of Letters white D.Mus.
 Doctor of Music pink

 honorary class: A Bates graduating class can bestow honorary classmate status on anyone they choose.
 Often, the honor is granted to non-alumni widows or widowers of classmates.
-The designation is reserved for rosters and lists where communicating the person’s affiliation (alum, parent, friend, grandparent) is necessary.
+In communications, the H designation is reserved for rosters and lists where communicating the person’s affiliation (alum, parent, friend, grandparent) is necessary.
 Use this construction: John Smith HC’55.

 library: the George and Helen Ladd Library, Ladd Library, the library.

 maiden name/Bates name: try to include an alumna’s Bates name: Marianne Nolan Cowan ’92, rather than Marianne Cowan ’92.